Battery-Intelligence-Lab/dtw-cpp/joss/paper.md

     A^\star = \underset{A}{\rm argmin} \sum_i \sum_j D_{ij} \times A_{ij},
 \end{equation}

-subject to the following constrants:
+subject to the following constraints:

 1. Only $k$ series can be centroids,
 $$